berkes/web-wallet/docs/OID4VCI.md

 ### Example create credential offer request and response

-Create offer example request.
-This example uses an optional template configured on the issuer, to convert the keys into a JSON-LD credential object
+Example request to create an offer.
+This example uses an optional template configured on the issuer to convert the keys into a JSON-LD credential object.

 ```json
 {